Author: Caela

 Foodrise and Seastemik have published a stark new policy briefing Fish out of water: Pulling the plug on land-based salmon factory farms – calling for governments to ban land-based salmon production.

-This is a call now backed by 21 organisations including Communities Against Factory Farming, Greenpeace France, Greenpeace Africa and the Green Britain Foundation.
+This is a call now backed by 22 organisations including Communities Against Factory Farming, Greenpeace France, Greenpeace Africa, the Green Britain Foundation, and World Animal Protection.

 Key Findings: